-On March 11, 2022, we entered into a loan agreement (the "Lago Loan") with Lago Innovation Fund I & II, LLC, which provided us with \$12.6 million, bears interest at the greater of 12% plus the greater of 1% or 30 day LIBOR, bears 2% payable in kind interest, and matures on April 1, 2023.
-We pledged certain assets against the Lago Loan.
+On March 11, 2022, the Company entered into a loan agreement (the "Lago Loan") with Lago Innovation Fund I & II, LLC, which provided the Company with \$12.6 million, bears interest at the greater of 12% plus the greater of 1% or 30 day LIBOR, bears 2% payable in kind interest, and matures on April 1, 2023.
+The Company pledged certain assets against the Lago Loan.
 The Lago Loan payment terms require repayment of accrued interest only on the outstanding principal over the first 12 payment dates and payment of principal plus remaining accrued interest on the last payment date identified in the notes applicable to the loan.
-We may prepay at any time for a fee, dependent on the time of prepayment.
-The Lago

-Loan contains financial covenants that require the maintenance of unrestricted cash plus accounts receivable balance and achievement of quarterly bookings targets.
-We issued 205,602 warrants to purchase common stock with the Lago Loan.
-Refer to Note 11 of the interim unaudited condensed consolidated financial statements as of for the three months ended September 30, 2022 for further details.
+The Company may prepay at any time for a fee, dependent on the time of prepayment.
+The Lago Loan contains financial covenants that require the maintenance of unrestricted cash plus accounts receivable balance and achievement of quarterly bookings targets.
+As of June 30, 2022, the Company was in compliance with its covenants.
+The Company issued 253,855 warrants to purchase Series C convertible preferred stock with the Lago Loan.
+Refer to Note 11 for further details.
+As of June 30, 2022, the Company had an outstanding gross balance of \$12.7 million on the Lago Loan and an unamortized debt discount of \$1.7 million.